wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 WyomingCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WyomingCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Wyoming's criminal laws classify crimes into two.
+Wyoming's criminal laws classify crimes into two categories.
 They are felonies and misdemeanors.

 The State of Wyoming recognizes felonies as the most severe crimes, and they attract the most severe punishments.

-The laws in Wyoming are stricter than in most states in the country.
-Because of this, there are considerable differences between criminal laws in Wyoming and others.
+Wyoming's laws are stricter than those in most states in the country.
+Because of this, there are considerable differences between their criminal laws and those of other states.

 What is a Felony in Wyoming?

-Section 6-10-101 of the state statute defines felonies as any crime that attracts a death sentence or a state prison sentence.
+Section 6-10-101 of the state statute defines felonies as any crime that attracts a death or state prison sentence.
 Meanwhile, Section 6-10-107 states that all terms served in a state prison must be more than one year.
-Therefore, the least punishment any convicted felon will receive is one year in state prison.
+Consequently, the least punishment for a convicted felon is one year in state prison.

 The criminal laws in Wyoming are quite different from those of most of the other states in the country.

-Most states' legislatures usually categorize crime by class either as X degree felonies or Class X felonies.
+Most states' legislatures categorize crime by class, either as X-degree felonies or Class X felonies.
 Each criminal class is then assigned a punishment, as stated in the state's criminal law.

-However, in Wyoming, the state's legislature does not designate punishment for felonies based on classes of felony crimes.
-They do so based on the peculiarity of each crime.
+However, in Wyoming, the state legislature does not designate punishment for felonies based on classes of felony crimes.
+Instead, it does so based on the peculiarity of each crime.

 For example, in a state like Iowa, all crimes classified under class A felonies are punishable by life imprisonment.
 In Wyoming, however, a criminal conviction for first-degree sexual assault attracts between five to fifty years of a prison sentence.

 Another example of a crime and the different punishment it attracts is the possession of more than three ounces of marijuana.
-The crime attracts a jail sentence of a maximum of five years in prison.
+The crime attracts a maximum jail sentence of 5 years.
 Convicts may have to pay a fine of up to $10,000 in place of serving time in jail.
 Sometimes, they may be ordered by the court to serve time in prison and pay fines.

 Wyoming has the strictest laws on marijuana across the United States.